 - 6. The school promotes equality of opportunity and diversity effectively.
 As a result, pupils understand, appreciate and respect difference in the world and its people, including the things we share in common across, cultural, religion, ethnic and socio-economic communities. - 7.
 Pupils engage with views, beliefs and opinions that are different from their own in considered ways.
-They show respect for the different protected characteristics as defined in law and no forms of discrimination are tolerated. - 8.
-The school provides pupils with meaningful opportunities to understand how to be responsible, respectful, active citizens who contribute positively to society.
-Pupils know how to discuss and debate issues and ideas in a considered way.
+They show respect for the different protected characteristics as defined in law and no forms of discrimination are tolerated.

-Claire Holt Teachingfromtheheart.co.uk 3.
-Leaders ensure that teachers receive focused and highly effective professional development.
+3. Leaders ensure that teachers receive focused and highly effective professional development.
 Teachers' subject, pedagogical and pedagogical content knowledge consistently build and develop over time.
 This consistently translates into improvements in the teaching of the curriculum.